 Writing in Years 1 to 6

 Here at Two Gates we are fantastic writers!
 We use our inspirational texts to develop our writing and use different author’s styles to influence our own.
-We teach a range of genres (such as tory writing, instructions, information texts and letters to name a few) linked to a variety of text types including fiction, non-fiction and poetry in order to make our writing varied and interesting.
+We teach a range of genres (such as story writing, instructions, information texts and letters to name a few) linked to a variety of text types including fiction, non-fiction and poetry in order to make our writing varied and interesting.

 At Two Gates we provide a progressive text based English curriculum that incorporates reading into writing to ensure that our children as readers impacts upon our children as writers.
-Texts are carefully chosen and matched to each year group to ensure they match pupil abilities and are progressive across year groups.
+Texts are carefully chosen for each year group to ensure they match pupil abilities and are progressive across year groups.
 Where possible, these English texts are chosen to also align themselves with wider learning across the curriculum.